Properties of globular clusters formed in dark matter mini-halos: Discussion

-We argue that the DM loss in GCs~1 and 2 is accelerated by the many passages in pericentre (i.e., relatively small orbital periods), as well as the relatively small orbital radii ($r_{\rm orbit}$) throughout the clusters' orbits.
+We argue that the DM loss in GCs~1 and 2 is accelerated by the many passages in pericentre (i.e. relatively small orbital periods), as well as the relatively small orbital radii ($r_{\rm orbit}$) throughout the clusters' orbits.
 Those factors force these GCs to stay longer next to the centre of the host galaxy, where the tidal interactions are more severe.
 As a consequence, the DM mini-halos in GCs~1 and 2 suffer from stronger tidal effects and are stripped faster.
-This can also be checked in Figure~\ref{fig: r-orbit}: GC1 has a short orbital period and small values of $r_{\rm orbit}$; GC2 has a \textit{very} short orbital period and small values of $r_{\rm orbit}$; GC3 has a long orbital period and higher values of $r_{\rm orbit}$; GC4 has a short orbital period, but not too small values of $r_{\rm orbit}$ (so it still managed to keep the DM shield, although it is more stripped than in GCs~3 and 5); GC5 has an orbital period sufficiently long and higher values of $r_{\rm orbit}$.
-Hence, the DM mini-halo survives better to worse, in the following order: GC3, GC5, GC4, GC1 and GC2, respectively.
-In Table~\ref{tab: final-params}, we display the mean of the structural parameters of stars and DM particles, over the last ten snapshots of the simulation, and the relation above can be verified by jointly analysing columns (2) and (5).
+In Table~\ref{tab: final-params}, we display the mean of the structural parameters of stars and DM particles, over the last ten snapshots of the simulation, and by analysing the difference between columns 5 and 8 (i.e. the half-mass radius of the DM mini-halo, and the tidal radius of the respective system), one can infer that the DM mini-halo survives better to worse, in the following order: GC5 and GC3 similarly, followed by GC4, GC1 and GC2, respectively.